 Remember don't expect very numerous blooms like you had when you first brought the plant, and the reasons why this is so are discussed in the introduction above.

-The plant is mildly toxic, and especially harmful to cats.
-It will also need dusting or washing from time to time to keep the leaves glossy and looking their best.
+Your Peace Lily will need dusting or washing from time to time to keep the leaves glossy and looking their best.

 Peace Lily is drooping